UR-Field-Labs/system-setup/GithubTutorial.md

 ### Exercise 1: Create your own repository and populate it.

 1. Open the [Github website](https://github.com/).
-Click create new repository.
+Click *Create new repository*.
 Give it a name, say ‘test_(your name)’.
 2. Open Github desktop.
-From Settings, login to your github account.
+From Settings, login to your Github account.
-3. From Github desktop top bar options, say ‘Clone repository.’
-Look for ‘test.’
+3. From Github desktop top bar options, say *Clone repository.* Look for ‘test.’
 Clone.
 4. Add a *script.R* file with a very basic R line in it e.g. ```print(3+4)```.
-5. Follow the 3 github steps: add, commit, push.
+5. Follow the 3 github steps: *add, commit, push*.
     1. Add: add the files you want to update.
     2. Commit: commit to the changes you made.
 This puts a stamp on the changes of your code on your local machine.
 You can write explanatory test around it.
     3. Push: push the changes to the Github server so that your committed changes are implemented in all github copies of your code.